onemarketdata/onetick-py/doc_sphinx/static/testing/first_test.rst

 Same test -- different parameters
 ---------------------------------

-pytest allows to run the same test with different sets of parameters.
+``pytest`` allows to run the same test with different sets of parameters.
-Let's give it a try
+Let's give it a try:

 ::